Design Considerations

 Oracle services tend to generally build out co-chains or blockchains to be able to handle requests, and then interface onto one or more blockchains.
 While this method allows for growth beyond a single blockchain, the technical infrastructure required is greater than building specifically for a single blockchain.

-When designing Goracle, we made the intentional choice to focus on the Algorand network first.
-Therefore, Goracle may be categorized as a Layer-2 application, with a distributed set of nodes.
-This means a much faster time to market, greater focus on security by reducing the number of attack vectors.
+When designing Gora, we made the intentional choice to focus on building an independent network.
+Therefore, GoraNetwork may be categorized as a Layer-2 network, with a distributed set of nodes.
+This means a much faster time to market, and a greater focus on security by reducing the number of attack vectors than building GoraNetwork as a Layer 1 network.
+This does not limit GoraNetwork, as the distributed nodes can interface with other blockchains as necessary.

 On one spectrum, an permissioned Oracle service can require knowledge the feed provider is, and only a select number of these known feed providers to submit feeds.
 On the other end of the spectrum, a permissionless service will neither require nor care who signs up to provide feeds.